AndrewBlumhardt/Logic-Apps/Playbooks/Get-BlobStorageCSVtoGraphSecTIv1/readme.md

 NOTE: By default, Blob Storage actions can read or write files that are 50 MB or smaller.
 Chunking is suported for larger files.

 ## Considerations and potential enhancements
+* The Grpah Security API has specific input requirements that are provided the template file.
+Avoid removing colums from the template unless repalacing with static values.
+* There are several required values that can be hard coded or replaced with internal variables (rather than cluttering up your CSV file).
+See the Confidence Score variable in the playbook as an example.
+* The ThreatType column is required to meet specific API requirements (this is the key-value to the case statement).
 * Use a key value name to avoid importing duplicate records
 * Consider adding activities to archive CSV files after processing
 * Consider testing a blob-update trigger